|Founded||Founded c. 1959 by Teddy Mcgee in or near Lower West Side: Pilsen|

 With the recent release of the book Compliments of ChicagoHoodz: Chicago Street Gang Art & Culture it has brought me a great understanding of how the Morgan Deuces came to be.
 I will now rewrite this Morgan Deuce history using some of the book as a reference because it totally makes sense what was said in the book and Jinx has credible resources to back in up.

 The Morgan Deuces came to be in the year 1959 in the Near West Side neighborhood at the intersection of Taylor Street and Morgan Street.
 The founder was Teddy Mcgee who was said to have been a former member of the Latin Counts.
 The Latin Counts started in 1955 under a different name but by very early 1959 they now went by the name “Latin Counts” in Pilsen effective that year.
-I don’t know how Teddy Mcgee ended up being a Count from 18th Street in Pilsen and that same year he started his own gang in a different neighborhood on the Near West Side, but somehow this is the story.
-Within no time the Morgan Deuces were located in Pilsen as well, perhaps the same year of 1959 they landed at 16th to 18th and Morgan in Pilsen and became best known for frequenting those streets.
+McGee founded the Morgan Deuces in 1959 at 16th to 18th and Morgan.
+The Deuces were also located up Morgan Street at Taylor and Morgan.

-The Morgan Deuces clashed with Ambrose as Ambrose formed one block away in the same Near West Side neighborhood at Taylor and Halsted.
-Both Ambrose and Morgan Deuces migrated to Pilsen at the same time in circa 1960 and this kept their rivalry going strong.
+The Morgan Deuces clashed with Ambrose as Ambrose sections were close to Deuce territories.
 Deuces also became bitter enemies of the Satan Disciples and the Rampants along 18th Street.
 The Deuces did establish a solid ally and that was the Spartans who also migrated from the Near West Side community as well.

 The Morgan Deuces made headline news on in April 1961.
 On Tuesday April 11, 1961 Chicago Police had identified a young 18 year gang member named Tony “Crazy Tony” Gonzales (pictured) who was going around robbing stores and people like crazy as he carried a .22 caliber pistol and another hand gun.
 On April 6, 1961 Gonzales killed a man during a robbery.
 Gonzales was on trial into May of 1962 when he was caught carrying a knife while on trial, what he was doing with the knife, I do not know but my guess is he was saving it for a jail break situation or to attack the judge (Chicago Tribune May 29, 1962, P 15).